ouseful-testing/circuit-playground-express/docs/index.md

 `wget https://downloads.circuitpython.org/bin/circuitplayground_express/en_US/adafruit-circuitpython-circuitplayground_express-en_US-6.2.0.uf2`

-Open a folder/directory so you can see it, and then look for a little tiny button in the middle of the Circuit Python Express board.
+Open a folder/directory so you can see it, and then look for a little tiny button in the middle of the Circuit Playground Express board.
 It'll have `RESET` written in tiny letters just above it.

 __Press the `RESET` button once.__

-The lights around the Circuit Python Express should all turn green: the device is in BOOT mode.
+The lights around the Circuit Playground Express should all turn green: the device is in BOOT mode.

 On your computer, look to see what disks are mounted.
 On a Mac it'll be available from a Finder window under *LOCATiONS*.
 You'll see something similar in the *Computer* area of a folder sidebar where you can see the *C:* drive listed.

 <img width=200 src="images/docs_and_ou-container-builder.png" />

-If the Circuit Python Express is in BOOT mode (all the LEDs round the edge are green and not flashing) you __should__ see something like a mounted `BOOT` or `CPLAYBOOT` drive.
+If the Circuit Playground Express is in BOOT mode (all the LEDs round the edge are green and not flashing) you __should__ see something like a mounted `BOOT` or `CPLAYBOOT` drive.

 *On a Mac, you may not.
 In which case, you are stuck until I find a hack, or unless you have another computer...*

-Drag the file you downloaded from the Circuit Python Express website (in my case, the file `adafruit-circuitpython-circuitplayground_express-en_US-6.2.0.uf2`) onto the `BOOT` (`CPLAYBOOT`) drive.
+Drag the file you downloaded from the Circuit Playground Express website (in my case, the file `adafruit-circuitpython-circuitplayground_express-en_US-6.2.0.uf2`) onto the `BOOT` (`CPLAYBOOT`) drive.

 The drive should disappear and the Circuit Playground Express might flash a bit.
 On your computer, the `BOOT` (`CPLAYBOOT`) drive should be replaced by a `CIRCUITPY` drive.
 On the Circuit Playground Express, just a single green power status LED should be illuminated.

-If you unplug the Circuit Python Express, you may need to give it a kick to reboot each time you reconnect.
+If you unplug the Circuit Playground Express, you may need to give it a kick to reboot each time you reconnect.
 Try clicking the `RESET` button a couple of times.
 If that doesn't work, click it again once, maybe?

 There are various helper packages and demos available from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/tag/20210506); see the [*Adafruit CircuitPython Library Bundle* docs](https://circuitpython.readthedocs.io/projects/bundle/en/latest/index.html) for more detail.